-Along with his wife, Elham, Lebanese businessman and uber collector Tony Salamé has been collecting contemporary art for over ten years.
+Along with his wife, Elham, Lebanese businessman and uber collector Tony Salamé has been collecting contemporary art for more than ten years.
 In 2015, the entrepreneur opened a 40,000-square-foot exhibition space for his Aïshti Foundation in Jal el-Dib, Lebanon.
 Designed by British architect David Adjaye, the art foundation’s exhibition hall is part of an ambitious expansion of Aïshti Seaside, an outpost of Salamé’s fashion empire.
-The Aïshti Foundation exhibition space moved Salamé into the league of fashion-entrepreneur megacollectors, such as Prada, Pinault, and Arnault, who have opened museums in which to show their holdings.
+The Aïshti Foundation exhibition space moved Salamé into the league of fashion-entrepreneur megacollectors—among them Prada, Pinault, and Arnault—who have opened museums to show their holdings.
 The foundation’s grounds include outdoor sculptures.
 “It’s setting a precedent,” Adjaye told ARTnews.
 “Beirut has not had much public sculpture, because of security concerns.”

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.